 Explore stories from your global alumni community in Class Notes.
-In this issue of InTouch Online, your fellow alumni talk about their professional achievements and class reunions, and share their reflections on their time at King’s.
-If you’d like your story to be featured in our Autumn 2023 issue, email us at email@example.com by 2 February 2024.
+In this issue of InTouch Online, your fellow alumni talk about their professional achievements and reflect on how King’s spurred their motivations to make a positive impact on the world.
+If you’d like your story to be featured in our Spring 2024 issue, email us at email@example.com by 2 February 2024.

 Alumna has had a full-circle moment with her pea milk product, now supplied at King’s Food outlets.

 Tech innovator shares how her professional experience as an educator inspired her to create inclusive spaces and opportunities for underrepresented groups to thrive.

 How a breast cancer diagnosis inspired this alumna to raise awareness and improve treatment for women under 40

 Hispanic Studies alumnus has gone from Sweden to Spain on his real estate journey

 An eclectic career, from a former accounts clerk who is now a life coach and teacher of Classics